 In case of a transfer of a universality of goods or branch of activities, all assets and liabilities that are part of the universality or branch are automatically transferred by operation of the law, provided that the specific requirements for these procedures have been fulfilled.
 The transfer is enforceable against third parties as from the date of publication in the Belgian Official Journal.
 Nevertheless, specific transfer formalities continue to apply for the transfer of real estate and intellectual property rights.

 In general, an asset deal allows the buyer to ‘cherry pick’ the assets and liabilities (but significantly less so in the case of a transfer of universality or branch of activity in which all assets and liabilities of the company, respectively, all assets and liabilities pertaining to the branch are transferred as a whole ).
 Consequently, the risks and potential liabilities assumed as a result of the acquisition are, in principle, limited to the acquired assets and liabilities.
-An asset purchase is often preferred within the framework of M&A cases involving distressed companies, where potential tax and bankruptcy liability issues may be at stake.
+An asset purchase is often preferred within the framework of M&A cases involving distressed companies, where potential tax and bankruptcy liability issues might be at stake.

 Due diligence requirements